BIGJRA/BIGJRA.github.io/reborn.md

     - Sand Tomb
     - Rock Tomb

 Taka will fight you on the Rocky Field.
-We don't have details on this field yet, but you will observe that Rock Tomb will be stronger here.
+We don't have the notes for this field yet, but you will observe that Rock Tomb will be stronger here.
 The Telluric Seed can be helpful here: by testing it you'll notice that it raises Defense but does Stealth Rock damage.
-Since Exeggcute doesn't hit that hard you can take the chance to set up on it and then hit Tangrowth hard.
-This entire team is weak to Ice, so keep that in mind.
+Since Exeggcute doesn't hit that hard you can take the chance to set up offenses on it, then you can hit the slow PULSE Tangrowth hard.
+Also, this entire team is weak to Ice.

 After the battle, you'll be sent outside.
 Answer Corey how you like here, then grab hidden *X Defend* and *Green Shard* as well as a *Big Root*.

 Exit Malchous Forest Park in the top right corner.
-In the first house, you'll be able to defeat a Meteor Grunt to free Police Officer #1.
+In the first house, you'll find a grunt.

+**Meteor Grunt Ray.
+Field: No Field**
+- Raticate-Alola, Lv.
+22, Serious Nature, IVs: 10

+Defeat him to free Police Officer #1.
 In the building next door, head up to 5F via the elevator, and talk to the girl inside so she'll leave.

 Head back to the main part of Jasper via the bottom right exit of Malchous.
 On your way back to the Pokemon Center area, you can now grab a hidden *PokeSnax*.